asilvajunior/devops-case-studies/03_terraform_modular/README.md

 # Terraform on Azure Reference Modular

-This repository helps you implement infrastructure as multi monolithic code using Terraform and Microsoft Azure.
+This repository helps you implement infrastructure as modular code using Terraform and Microsoft Azure.

 ```
 📦03_terraform_modular